georust/geotiff/README.md

 TIFF::open("geotiff.tif");
 ```

-Returns an `Option`, depending if the open operation was successful or not.
+`TIFF::open(...)` returns an `Option`, depending if the open operation was successful or not.
 Individual values can then be read (for the moment, only at pixels) using:

 ```rust
 x.get_value_at(longitude, latitude);